rethinkdb/rethinkdb-rs/api/ruby/manipulating-tables/table_create.md

 written to disk);
 - `datacenter`: the name of the datacenter this table should be assigned to.

+The [data type](/docs/data-types/) of a primary key is usually a string (like a UUID) or a number, but it can also be a time, binary object, boolean or an array.
+It cannot be an object.

 __Example:__ Create a table named 'dc_universe' with the default settings.